-The Company trades its stock at BM&FBOVESPA, under the following abbreviation, GSHP3.
+The Company trades its stock at "B3", under the following abbreviation GSHP3.

 The Company filed with the Securities and Exchange Commission (CVM) the request for registration of a restricted program sponsored by Global Depositary Shares based on Regulation S and Rule 144A (GDSs), as approved at a meeting of the Company's Board of Directors held on July 22, 2016.
 On July 18, 2016, the CVM approved the request.
-In this context, The Bank of New York Mellon operates as the depositary institution of the GDS Program and is responsible for issuing the respective certificates.
+In this context, The Bank of New York Mellon operates as the depositary institution of the GDS Program and responsible for issuing the respective certificates.
 The Company's common shares are traded on the BM&FBOVESPA and represent the GDS at the ratio of 1 (one) GDS for every 73 (seventy-three) shares.
 The Itaú Unibanco S.A. operates as the custodian institution of the Company's shares in Brazil.
 The establishment of the GDS program involved the issuance of 11,000,000 (eleven million) new common shares as a result of the merger of the indirect subsidiary Druz Administradora e Incorporadora Ltda., as disclosed in Note 19.
-The new shares issued were held by the direct subsidiary GS Investments Limited.
 Of the amount of the shares that did not serve as the basis for the GDS program, 6,564,301 shares were canceled as per minutes of the meeting of the board of directors' held on August 4, 2017.
 The remaining balance of 1,923,550 shares remains in nominal treasury at Company.